Mirasaki/discord.js-bot-template/README.md

 ✅ Built-in Slash Commands | [Message Content Access is becoming a privileged intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Access-Deprecation-for-Verified-Bots "source") and that's why this template focuses on Discord's [Interaction Commands](https://discord.com/developers/docs/interactions/receiving-and-responding#interactions "Discord Interaction Documentation").
 In fact, we don't even activily listen to the `messageCreate` event.
 ✅ Event Listener | This template comes with an event listener that doesn't use the depracated `.bind()` method.
 ✅ Permissions | This template handles user permission level, required command permissions and additional configurable client & user permissions.
-✅ Auto complete | Discord's API auto complete is showcases in the `/help` command and `/src/listeners/interaction/autoCompleteInteraction.js` file.
+✅ Auto complete | Discord's API auto complete is showcased in the `/help` command and `/src/listeners/interaction/autoCompleteInteraction.js` file.
 ✅ Developer Friendly | This template has detailed information available in the files themselves, allowing new developer's to jump right in and get started on commands.
 ✅ Testing Friendly | Configure your command to be *global* or *test server only*.
 Allowing you to test properly, and finally make it available globally.
 ✅ Throttling | Configure command cooldowns for all your commands.
 Allow infinite usages for a command that barely does anything, and restrict resource-heavy commands to 1 usage in 120 seconds.